Your browser is not supported for this experience.

 View the SeasonsHow do I get to Kelowna?

-Fly into Kelowna International Airport (YLW), or drive in along the scenic Highway 97.
-The views start before you even arrive.
+Fly into Kelowna International Airport (YLW) or enjoy a scenic road trip along Highway 97.
+Either way, the views begin before you arrive.

 Do I need a passport to visit Kelowna?

-Canadian travellers don’t need one.
-International visitors will need valid documents to enter Canada.
+Canadian travellers do not need a passport.
+International visitors require valid documentation to enter Canada.

 How many days should I spend in Kelowna?

-Three to five days gives you a balanced mix of lake time, food and wine, and nature.
-A full week lets you fully unwind, sip slowly, explore deeply, and truly live the rhythm of the valley.
+Three to five days offers a great balance of lake time, food and wine, and outdoor exploration.
+A full week allows you to slow down, explore deeper, and settle into the rhythm of the valley.

 How can I explore Kelowna once I’m here?